ParthDave111/ParthDave111.github.io/ClimateAI.md

 This project is derived from EuroSAT: A Novel Dataset and Deep Learning Benchmark for Land Use and Land Cover Classification [Paper Link](https://arxiv.org/abs/1709.00029) and source of inspiration was this article [Article Link](https://www.wri.org/insights/7-things-know-about-ipccs-special-report-climate-change-and-land)

+Understanding Climate Impact by LULC

+Land use change such as deforestation and land degradation are among the primary drivers of these emissions.
+Rapid urbanization leading to an increase in built-up areas as well as a massive loss of terrestrial carbon storage can also result in large carbon emissions.

+Mapping the extent of land use and land cover categories over time is essential for better environmental monitoring, urban planning and nature protection.
+For example, monitoring changes in forest cover and identifying drivers of forest loss can be useful for forest conservation and restoration efforts.
+Assessing the vulnerability of certain land cover types, such as settlements and agricultural land, to certain risks can also be useful for for disaster risk reduction planning as well as long-term climate adaptation efforts.

+With the increasing availability of earth observation data coupled with recent advanced in computer vision, AI & EO has paved the way for the potential to map land use and land cover at an unprecedented scale.
+In this tutorial, we will explore the use of Sentinel-2 satellite images and deep learning models in Pytorch to automate LULC mapping.

 Objective of the project
 Objective